Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 (for OTP compliance, using short names, such as ``myriad`` or ``wooper``, for clones rather than long ones, such as ``Ceylan-Myriad`` or ``Ceylan-WOOPER``, is recommended)

-.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_; use ``install-erlang.sh --help`` for guidance.

 Running the cat-related example just then boils down to: